psam21/cb/docs/sign-up.md

   - Security warnings review
   - "I understand and accept responsibility" checkbox
   - "Complete Sign-Up" button
-  - On completion: Clear nsec from Zustand, redirect to sign-in page
+  - On completion: Clear nsec from Zustand, redirect to home page
-  - Instructions: "Sign in with your browser extension"
+  - User must use browser extension or backup file to sign in later

 #### 4. **State Management Hook**